There’s nothing worse than having a bad hair day – unless you have a beard.

 Poor hygiene and dehydration can also lead to dry facial hair.

 Men like to touch and stroke their beards, but when this is done with dirty hands, there is a potential problem for your beard.

 Add to this food and drinks that often get stuck in the beard, and you can expect your facial hair to become unhealthy.

 More dirt in your beard makes it harder to comb it, and the result is a rough, rugged and curly beard.
-If you want your beard to look better, pay more attention to the hygiene.
+If you want your beard to look better, pay more attention to hygiene.

 Not taking enough water leads to dehydration.
 Proportionally, dehydration makes your beard and skin dry.